kling2024/Decision-Trees/README.md

     Entropy at root node:  1.0
     All tests passed.

-Here, the reuslt is All tests passed.
+Here, the result is All tests passed.

 ### Split dataset